Working for lands, people, and communities

 Our Framework for Justice, Equity, and Belonging guides how the Board, staff, and members of TOGETHER Bay Area participate in the organization’s governance, operations, and programs such that we center equity, work for justice, and ensure that everyone belongs.

-TOGETHER Bay Area is excited to share our coalition’s new Strategic Direction.
+We invite you to read our 2024-2028 Strategic Direction.
 In it we recommit to our mission and vision, and we elucidate our principles and values.
-And with input from our members over the past year, we identified five priorities that will serve as our north stars.
+And with input from our members, we identified five priorities that will serve as our north stars in the coming years.

 Values